-- High standards of maintenance of premises. - Membership of schemes to secure public safety such as radiolink and pubwatch.
+- High standards of maintenance of premises. - Membership of schemes to secure public safety such as radiolink and pubwatch with all relevant equipment to be in good working order at all times.

 - Glassware or alternatives to glassware including toughened or safety glass frequently cleared. - Accurate disability access statements.
 Although these are only required for new applications the Board would encourage all existing premises to consider the preparation of an appropriate statement for publication. - Clear and accurate signage in and around premises. - Fully completed risk assessments where appropriate, for both premises and proposed activities to be carried out. - Policies on crowd management and dispersal, both in the ordinary course of operation and in an emergency. - Regular maintenance and testing of security and operating systems. - Designation of a "safe space" within the premises in which vulnerable persons can be provided with assistance. - Co-operation with Police Scotland and Licensing Standards Officers including access to all relevant policies and procedures such as dispersal policies and incident management.